mckinney99/sinatra-nested-forms-v-000/README.md

 fill_in("ship_booty_1", :with => "gold coins")
 ```

 The word in quotes after fill_in needs to be set as an ID in the form.
 This is because your ship name one and two will have the same `name` property.
-Capybara needs some sort of unique indentifier, so we use `id`.
+Capybara needs some sort of unique identifier, so we use `id`.
 So something like this:

 ```
 <input id="ship_name_1" type="text" name="pirate[ships][][name]" >